Tulip-Dev/tulip/doc/python/apichanges.rst

 New methods for getting / setting graph properties values for nodes and edges added
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Convenient methods that rely on the use of a dictionnary for setting and getting properties values for nodes and edges have been added to the :class:`tlp.Graph` class :
+Convenient methods that rely on the use of a dictionary for setting and getting properties values for nodes and edges have been added to the :class:`tlp.Graph` class :

-  * :meth:`tlp.Graph.getNodePropertiesValues` : returns a dictionnary filled with all graph properties values for a given node
+  * :meth:`tlp.Graph.getNodePropertiesValues` : returns a dictionary filled with all graph properties values for a given node
-  * :meth:`tlp.Graph.getEdgePropertiesValues` : returns a dictionnary filled with all graph properties values for a given edge
+  * :meth:`tlp.Graph.getEdgePropertiesValues` : returns a dictionary filled with all graph properties values for a given edge
-  * :meth:`tlp.Graph.setNodePropertiesValues` : sets multiple properties values stored in a dictionnary for a given node
+  * :meth:`tlp.Graph.setNodePropertiesValues` : sets multiple properties values stored in a dictionary for a given node
-  * :meth:`tlp.Graph.setEdgePropertiesValues` : sets multiple properties values stored in a dictionnary for a given edge
+  * :meth:`tlp.Graph.setEdgePropertiesValues` : sets multiple properties values stored in a dictionary for a given edge

 For instance, the sample code below sets multiple graph view properties values for each node of a graph::